About Taking a Minor

 Africana Studies Minor

 The Africana Studies Minor is an interdisciplinary, joint minor program shared with Northwestern University in Qatar (NU-Q).
-Africana Studies provides critical understanding of African peoples and their cultures both within the African continent and in global contexts.
+Africana Studies provides critical understanding of African identities and struggles both within the African continent and in global contexts.
 Although foregrounding continental perspectives, Africana studies also includes African diasporic studies, whether in an American, European, or Asian context, as a welcome reminder that debates surrounding African identity have often been argued in minority settings.
 Furthermore, Africana studies includes North Africa alongside the study of sub-Saharan Africa and the African diaspora, as questions of race, religion, ethnicity, and language often need re-theorizing when centered in the rich diversity of the African continent.

 - Six courses are required for the minor.